ArthurFAmaral95/LiveChat/README.md

 <p>
 On the first acces to the chat page, the user will be asked to type in a name to start chating.
 After that, the chat box will show up and it will be possible to send messages to other users. <br>
-Each tab open in the browser will be a different user and the position and layout of the messages will be different according to who is the sender and who is the receiver of the message.
+Each tab open in the browser will be a different user and the position and layout of the messages will be different according to who is the sender and who is the receiver of the message. <br>
+If user name or password is incorrect, a message will be displayed.
+If user is not yet registered in database, it will be asked to register in the form below.
 </p>

 ## 🚀 Technologies